 Our Training Series are intended to train you into an effective beginner outdoor leader and educator.
 We teach transferable leadership skills such as group development and conflict resolution, as well as outdoor-focused skills such as risk management.
-This program will expose and help you to develop leadership skills that will benefit you in any job or academic environment.
+As part of the Trip program, an average of 120 hours of training is offered by year.
+We are committed to helping you to find the best of you and help to develop the transferable and employability leadership skills that will support your academic experience to get you ready for your future endeavors.

 Becoming a Trip Leader

-These first two series on May are the starting point of your journey as part of the Outdoor Program.
-You will get ready to start leading trips in summer 17.
-As we work with you through the series and training course offerings within the Outdoor Program during 2017 & 2018, you will work towards fulfilling the requirements to move forward through the different levels of responsibility on the field while leading trips.
+The two entry trainings (Outdoor Leadership & Raft Guide School) are the starting point of your journey as part of the Outdoor Program as a Trip Leader.
+You will get ready to start leading trips after each training.
+As we work with you through the series and other training course offerings, you will work towards fulfilling the requirements to move forward through the different levels of responsibility on the field while leading trips.